 Hearing Panel.
-A group of impartial persons who conduct hearings on grievances (grievance hearings) in accordance with an approved grievance procedure and render written decisions based on the material facts and applicable law.
+A group of impartial persons who conduct hearings on Grievances (Grievance hearings) in accordance with an approved Grievance procedure and render written decisions based on the material facts and applicable law.

 Household.
 One or more persons who have been determined by the LHA to be collectively eligible for state-aided housing and who are listed on the current lease for an LHA unit executed by an LHA authorizing the person(s) to reside in the unit.
-Persons listed on an application to an LHA to be determined collectively eligible to reside in an LHA unit as a household may also be referred to as a household where the context so requires.
+Persons listed on an application to an LHA to be determined collectively eligible to reside in an LHA unit as a Household may also be referred to as a Household where the context so requires.

 Household Member.
-A person who is a member of a household which has been authorized by the LHA in a lease or lease addendum to reside in an LHA unit.
-The tenant, as defined in 760 CMR 6.03, is a household member.
+A person who is a member of a Household which has been authorized by the LHA in a lease or lease addendum to reside in an LHA unit.
+The Tenant, as defined in 760 CMR 6.03, is a Household Member.

 Local Tenant Organization (LTO).
-An association of tenants and other residents which has been officially recognized by an LHA to represent tenants and other residents residing in some or all of the LHA's state-aided public housing units.
-An LTO may also represent a mix of tenants and other residents in state-aided and federally subsidized public housing.
+An association of Tenants and other Residents which has been officially recognized by an LHA to represent Tenants and other Residents residing in some or all of the LHA's state-aided public housing units.
+An LTO may also represent a mix of Tenants and other Residents in state-aided and federally subsidized public housing.

 Notice of Termination.
-Notice from an LHA to a tenant that the tenant's lease is to be terminated.
-A notice of termination may include a notice to quit.
-A notice of termination or accompanying document shall advise the tenant whether tenant has a right to a grievance hearing and, if so, the time for requesting a grievance hearing.
-It shall advise tenant of the right to be represented at a grievance hearing and of the right to inspect relevant documents prior to the hearing.
-It shall advise tenant that, if tenant remains in the unit past the specified lease termination date, eviction would be pursued through court action in which tenant would have a right to present in person or by a lawyer any legal defenses which tenant might have.
+Notice from an LHA to a Tenant that the Tenant's lease is to be terminated.
+A Notice of Termination may include a notice to quit.
+A Notice of Termination or accompanying document shall advise the Tenant whether Tenant has a right to a Grievance hearing and, if so, the time for requesting a Grievance hearing.
+It shall advise Tenant of the right to be represented at a Grievance hearing and of the right to inspect relevant documents prior to the hearing.
+It shall advise Tenant that, if Tenant remains in the unit past the specified lease termination date, eviction would be pursued through court action in which Tenant would have a right to present in person or by a lawyer any legal defenses which Tenant might have.
 It shall specify the name and address of a local legal services agency (if any).
-It should advise the tenant of the opportunity (if available) to request to meet with the LHA to discuss the reasons for termination and whether termination could be avoided.
+It should advise the Tenant of the opportunity (if available) to request to meet with the LHA to discuss the reasons for termination and whether termination could be avoided.

 Overhoused.
-A tenant household which the LHA has determined, based upon the composition of the household, to be occupying a unit consisting of more bedrooms than is appropriate for the household size pursuant to 760 CMR 5.03: Definitions unless such occupancy is authorized by law.
+A Tenant Household which the LHA has determined, based upon the composition of the Household, to be occupying a unit consisting of more bedrooms than is appropriate for the Household size pursuant to 760 CMR 5.03: Definitions unless such occupancy is authorized by law.

 Personal Care Attendant (PCA).
-A person who resides with a household member with a disability and who:
+A person who resides with a Household Member with a disability and who:

 6.03: continued

-(a) provides necessary assistance in activities of daily living to such household member insofar as he or she requires such assistance on account of his or her disability;
+(a) provides necessary assistance in activities of daily living to such Household Member insofar as he or she requires such assistance on account of his or her disability;

-(b) is not obligated for support of the household member;
+(b) is not obligated for support of the Household Member; and